Wake Forest University - the Nano and Quantum Technologies Laboratory

 ORG

-Adjacent to RM98 (the cleanroom) is the Organic Device Fabrication Lab.
+Down the hall from the cleanroom is the Organic Device Fabrication Lab.
 This lab provides the specialized instruments necessary for construction of state-of-the-art organic devices in an ISO 7, class 10,000 clean space.
 The facility is setup for both small molecule and polymer device fab.

-Lab Manager: Dr. Swathi Kadaba
+Lab Manager: Dr. D.L.
+Carroll

 Describe your image